TAKE ACTION – Build Communities, Not Prisons!

 Raise your voice

-We need your help to raise awareness about the advantages of justice reinvestment for your local community.
+We need your help to raise awareness about the need for justice reinvestment.
+You can raise your voice by:

 - writing to and meeting your local MP

 - promoting Just Reinvest NSW and justice reinvestment online

 - engaging your local community around the need for justice reinvestment

 - engaging with local media.

 We can provide you with materials (below) and happy to provide support along the way.